RahelSasson/my-calendar/README.md

 ## Features

-- Weekly calendar showing mood entries per day
+- Weekly calendar showing mood entries per day with mood-associated colors
 - Select and modify mood and diary entries for any day
 - Tabs for Calendar view and Home view